apollographql/odyssey-voyage-II-server/README.md

 1. In a new terminal window, navigate to the root of the `final` directory, run `npm run start:monolith-subgraph`.
 1. In a new terminal window, navigate to the `final/subgraph-accounts` directory, run `npm install` then `npm start`.
-1. In a new terminal window, navigate to the `final/subgraph-listings` directory, run `npm install` then `npm start`.

 Finally, let's run some local services.